 This discussion assumes that you already have your Railhammer Alnico Grande pickup installed and that it works correctly.
-If you need help installing these pickups, please reference the Railhammer Alnico Grande Wiring Diagram .
+If you need help with installation, please reference the Railhammer Alnico Grande Wiring Diagram .

 Railhammer Alnico Grande

 Railhammer Alnico Grande humbuckers are a unique style of pickup that uses blades on one side and pole pieces on the other.
 These two styles blend to create a tone that is slightly different from more traditional brands.
 These are high-output pickups that are perfect for coil-splitting.

-Many people ask if you can split Railhammer Alnico Grande humbuckers to make only the rail side work, or only the post side.
+Many have asked if you can split Railhammer Alnico Grande humbuckers to make only the rail side work, or only the post side.
 The answer to this question is no; each of the two coils that make up the Railhammer Alnico Grande humbucker has both types of posts built-in.

 The Railhammer Alnico Grande has four colored wires and one bare wire.
 Sometimes the bare is a braided silver wire.
 The wiring code lets us identify the Hot and the Ground so we can install the pickup.
 The wiring code of the Railhammer Alnico Grande is as follows.

 - Black = Hot

 - Red + White = Soldered together and taped off

 - Green + Bare = Soldered together; Ground